Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

     quit
     EOF

+Please note that EPEL repositories must be enabled before doing this yum transaction.

 Once you have swapped the packages, you should if do have a line saying ``Include conf.d/viewvc.conf`` in your Apache configuration (``/etc/httpd/conf/httpd.conf``).
 If that's the case, please remove it and reload Apache.